MAdriaansens/Phylogeny_of_CPA/Step4_output/README.md

 We then match each entry in the euk_dic to its representative and the clade that representative belongs too.
 We only match or include the 11 main clades of CPA.

+The output are the fl of all CPAs and these are then catted and put as output